pipeforce/pipeforce.github.io/docs/api/commands.md

 ## secret.get
 ----------
-Lists the metadata of all available credentials entries.
+Lists the metadata (not the secret payload itself) of all available secret entries.

 [Try online.](https://try.pipeforce.org/#/commandform?command=secret.get)